Mahmoud217TR/my-cheat-sheets/python/python basics cheat sheet.md

 ## Importing

 To use External Modules:

-- Importing function :
+Importing function :

 ```python
 import math
 import ....
 ```

--Using From:
+Using From:

 ```python
 from math import factorial